Unspeakable Sins

 Unspeakable Sins (Pecados inconfesables) is a 2025 Mexican thriller drama television series created by Leticia López Margalli and Guillermo Ríos.
 Produced under Mar Abierto Productions, it stars Zuria Vega, Andrés Baida and Erik Hayser.
 The series was premiered on Netflix on July 30, 2025.

+Plot

+Helena, a woman trapped in an abusive marriage to powerful businessman Claudio, conspires with her lover and high-class escort, Iván, to entrap and blackmail her husband.
+When their plan spirals into a violent confrontation and Claudio goes missing, Helena must fight to survive.